vfilon/OpenTranscribe/docs/ProjectPlan.md

      We might create separate images for API and worker if needed, but usually they share code so one image is fine; just different startup command.
    * This image needs to include system libraries for AI (like FFmpeg CLI, and possibly libsndfile for audio, etc.).
 We’ll apt-get install ffmpeg inside it.
    * It also needs the ML model dependencies: PyTorch with CUDA support, etc. We might base on an official PyTorch image or install via pip (e.g., `pip install torch torchvision torchaudio --extra-index-url ...` for CUDA).
 Alternatively, use NVIDIA’s CUDA base image + pip.
-   * **GPU support:** To use the GPU in Docker, we will use NVIDIA’s Docker runtime.
-In docker-compose, we set `deploy.resources.devices` or simply run with `--gpus all`.
-Compose v3 has `runtime: nvidia` for earlier versions.
-We'll ensure documentation for deployment includes installing Nvidia Container Toolkit on the host so that the container can access the GPU.
+* **GPU support:** To keep the base `docker-compose.yml` portable, we use the `docker-compose.gpu.yml` overlay that adds `deploy.resources.reservations.devices` for NVIDIA GPUs.
+The `opentr.sh` script automatically includes this file only when an NVIDIA Container Toolkit is detected, so nothing needs to change on macOS or CPU-only systems.
+Alternatively you can run `docker compose -f docker-compose.yml -f docker-compose.gpu.yml up` manually.
    * This container will have code for FastAPI endpoints and Celery tasks.
 We might call it `app` in compose.
 2. **Celery Worker Container:** As mentioned, we might run the same image as FastAPI but with a different command.
 In docker-compose, we can define a separate service `worker` using the same build, command `celery -A app.tasks worker --queues=transcription,nlp --concurrency=1`.